ethereum/devp2p/caps/eth.md

 Provide a set of receipts which correspond to block hashes in a previous [GetReceipts] message.

+The recommended soft limit for Receipts responses is 2 MiB.

 ## Change Log

+### eth/65 ([EIP-2464], January 2020)

+Version 65 improved transaction exchange, introducing three additional messages:
+[NewPooledTransactionHashes], [GetPooledTransactions], and [PooledTransactions].

+Prior to version 65, peers always exchanged complete transaction objects.
+As activity and transaction sizes increased on the Ethereum mainnet, the network bandwidth used for transaction exchange became a significant burden on node operators.
+The update reduced the required bandwidth by adopting a two-tier transaction broadcast system similar to block propagation.

 ### eth/64 ([EIP-2364], November 2019)

 Version 64 changed the [Status] message to include the [EIP-2124] ForkID.
 This allows peers to determine mutual compatibility of chain execution rules without synchronizing the blockchain.

 ### eth/63 (2016)